ciscocmsdevnet/cms-outlook-add-in/README.md

 # Cisco Meeting Server Outlook Add-In
+**Get CMS Meeting Information while scheduling Outlook meeting**

-Cisco Meeting Server is an on-premies meeting server.
-This repository helps with following
+Cisco Meeting Server is an on-premises meeting server.
+This DevNet Projects helps users to add CMS meeting into this outlook invite while scheduling a meeting.

+- This Readme will help you:
-- Setuping up a Middleware in your environment, acting like a proxy for Scheduling CMS meetings
+  - Setup up a Middleware, acting like a proxy for interacting with CMS
-- An outlook Add-in manifest file, which you can add to your Outlook client
+  - An outlook Add-in manifest file, which you can add to your Outlook clients

 ## DISCLAIMER:

-THIS ADD-IN IS JUST FOR POC PURPOSES.
+- **THIS ADD-IN IS JUST FOR POC PURPOSES.
 PLEASE DO NOT USE ADD-IN WHEN YOUR CMS CLUSTER IS BUSY SERVING MEETINGS.
-DO NOT DEPLOY THIS MIDDLEWARE IN DMZ, AS WE HAVE NOT EVALUATED ANY SECURITY REQUIREMENT FOR THIS SOLUTION.
+DO NOT DEPLOY THIS MIDDLEWARE IN DMZ, AS WE HAVE NOT EVALUATED ANY SECURITY REQUIREMENTS FOR THIS SOLUTION.**

-PLEASE NOTE, NO TAC SUPPORT WILL BE PROVIDED FOR THIS POC.
-PLEASE REACH OUT TO sakhanej@cisco.com IF YOU INTEND TO DEPLOY IN CERTAIN RESTRICTED ENVIRONMENT.
+- **PLEASE NOTE, NO TAC SUPPORT WILL BE PROVIDED FOR THIS POC.
+PLEASE REACH OUT TO `cmsdevelopers@cisco.com` IF YOU INTEND TO DEPLOY IN CERTAIN RESTRICTED ENVIRONMENT.**

-DOCKER IMAGES PROVIDED IN THIS POC ARE  VERIFIED AGAINST  DOCKER-SCAN-PLUGIN AVAILABLE FROM DOCKER HUB.
-THESE ARE NOT CISCO APPROVED DOCKER IMAGES.
+- **DOCKER IMAGES PROVIDED IN THIS POC ARE  VERIFIED AGAINST  DOCKER-SCAN-PLUGIN AVAILABLE FROM DOCKER HUB.
+THESE ARE NOT CISCO APPROVED DOCKER IMAGES.**

-PLEASE DO NOT ATTEMPT TO TRY THIS ON ANY PRODUCTION SYSTEM, THIS POC IS JUST MEANT TO CAPTURE YOUR FEEDBACK AROUND THE SOLUTION
+- **PLEASE DO NOT ATTEMPT TO TRY THIS ON ANY PRODUCTION SYSTEM, THIS POC IS JUST MEANT TO CAPTURE YOUR FEEDBACK AROUND THE SOLUTION**

 ## Solution Highlights: